openstack/glance/doc/source/user/glanceapi.rst

 On success, the ``PUT`` request will return the image metadata encoded as HTTP headers.

-See more about image statuses here: :doc:`Image Statuses <statuses>`
+See more about image statuses here: :ref:`image-statuses`

 List Image Memberships